Category Archives: Uncategorized

 In this podcast, Mike Mahoney (shareholder, Morristown/New York City) and Stephen Kenney (associate, Dallas) discuss ways in which employers can assist employees affected by federally declared disasters in a tax-efficient manner.
 Mike, who is chair of the firm’s Payroll Tax and Fringe Benefits subgroup, and Stephen cover disaster relief payments for reasonable and necessary expenses incurred, such as those for medical treatment, transportation, housing, clothing, and other general living expenses for the employee and household members.
 They also cover leave sharing options in which employees may donate leave for use by employees adversely affected by a major disaster.

-Safety Perspectives From the Dallas Region: Tipping the Scale Strategies for Working with Compliance Officers
+Safety Perspectives From the Dallas Region: Tipping the Scale Strategies for Working With Compliance Officers

 In this installment of our Safety Perspectives From the Dallas Region podcast series, shareholders Frank Davis (Dallas) and John Surma (Houston) discuss challenging situations that may arise during an OSHA inspection.
 Frank and John specifically address the importance of maintaining professionalism, documenting compliance officer conduct, sticking to the agreed-upon scope of an inspection, and clearly communicating with OSHA officers to protect employer rights during a safety inspection.